A-Yucel/barebones-LLMs/README.md

 Ablation studies are expensive.
 To find the optimal KV-head ratio or tokenizer, we typically train multiple models from scratch.
 The idea is that we train a single, "unopinionated" ablation model (a Barebones LLM) and adapt it to different settings via cheap Continuous Pretraining (CPT)
 - **Example A (Tokenizers):** Train a byte-level model, then CPT it into different tokenizers.
 - **Example B (Attention):** Train a standard MHA (or MQA) model, then CPT it into GQA with varying KV-head ratios.
 If successful, this would allow us to run extensive experiments using a fraction of the compute.
+Let's do some experiments to test it.
 ## Experiments details:
 The experiments are done on 1X0m scale, the exact parameters depends on selected kv heads, with 2 different models.
 The models are trained aprox. to chinchilla (3b and 3.6b, respectively).
 Here are some more details about the model training: